 Testing from one side only is feasible for checking the quality of injection of joints locking precast elements together.
-Two such systems are the impact-echo (DOCter) and the ultrasonic-echo method (MIRA).
-They can help owners or supervisors for Quality Assurance purposes and contractors by implementing a quick Quality Control procedure that allows them to change or improve the working conditions or methods to avoid further expenses on repairs and delays.
+Two such systems are the impactecho (DOCter) and the ultrasonic-echo method (MIRA).
+They can help owners or supervisors for quality assurance purposes and contractors by implementing a quick quality control procedure that allows them to change or improve the working conditions or methods to avoid further expense on repairs and delays.
 The quality of the repair itself can also be tested.

-The impact-echo (DOCter) is simple to perform and gives immediate information of the condition of the joint right below transducer.
+The impact-echo (DOCter) is simple to perform and gives immediate information of the condition of the joint right below the transducer.
 Once the fundamental frequencies are understood, the testing can take place very quickly, within 1-2 seconds for each test.
 A newly developed impact-echo software, the MIRA d'OR, allows 2D and 3D images of the joint quality to be produced.

-The ultrasonic-echo method performed by means of the MIRA needs a careful calibration when starting a testing set, takes a little longer time and it is difficult to perform within confined areas because of the size of the instrument.
+The ultrasonic-echo method performed by means of the MIRA needs careful calibration when starting a testing set, takes a little longer time and it is difficult to perform within confined areas because of the size of the instrument.
 The advantage is that the 2D color illustration is displayed within 3-4 seconds as a cross section (B-Scan).
 The 3D reconstruction of the joint condition requires additional time to transfer the 2D data to a laptop with the dedicated 3D software but it is a useful tool to generate friendlier testing reports.

-To obtain the full benefits of both systems the theoretical background should be understood.
-For this purpose, NDT Professional Workshops are offered on a regular basis.
+To obtain the full benefits of both systems, the theoretical background should be understood and training in operation of the systems should be received.